GoodCartel/Land/README.md

 - File *README.md*: contains all the documentation.
 This is created by the developer.
 - File *tsconfig.json*: contains configuration for TypeScript.
 This is created by the developer.

-#### Development pitfalls

-As is the case with most modern coding languages, the language itself is not the difficult part to learn.
-Anyone can learn the language syntax and even most of the nuances.

-The difficult part is understanding the environment in which the language is used.
-Since contracts are immutable it is not easy to fix possible issues - therefore the development lifecycle looks quite different than with traditional environments where often the business motto is "fail fast".
-If you fail fast with a blockchain smart contract, you may lose millions in real assets.
-Security has to be your development priority.

-Another common pitfall is the contract's gas usage.
-Nobody wants to pay too much for their transactions.
-In the worst case, the contract becomes bricked if it tries to use more gas than any blockchain block has space for.

-## Contract security

-All programs have bugs.
-Smart contracts are no exception.

-Bugs in smart contracts are a lot more serious for a few reasons:
-1. Since contracts are immutable, there's no easy way to fix a bug
-1. A contract may hold valuable assets.
-A bug may expose those to an attacker
-1. The attack vectors are quite different compared to regular programs, which means specials skills and/or tools are required to identify security issues

-### Security audits

-Once a smart contract's code is ready, it is usually given to some auditing company for an audit.

-These specialized auditing companies go through the contract code to try to identify security issues.
-They use a lot of static tooling, but the most important part is manually analyzing the contract.
-There is currently no real substitute for an expert human to manually go through the contract and report findings.

-Once an audit is complete, a report is published and possible issues found in it are corrected.
-After that, big projects may start another audit with another company, or simply deem the contract ready for production and deploy it.

-### Bug bounties

-Since contract code is usually open sourced, anyone can go through it to find security issues.
-A special bug bounty program is sometimes issued where the contract team can pay a million dollars or [even more](https://assets.ctfassets.net/t3wqy70tc3bv/6Tqb2wlVnwdGYeVZX4WDmU/6b0c222b4f680ac80ea801e032894eac/Immunefi_Crypto_Bug_Bounty_and_Ransom_Payments_Report.pdf) for found critical issues.

 ## Example contract functionality